iPhone → Mac

 Your whole Mac, in your pocket.

-Remio is a native iOS app — not a browser tab, not an Electron wrapper.
-Install Remio Host on the Mac, install Remio on your iPhone, pair once with a one-time 4-digit PIN.
-The screen becomes a trackpad, the iOS keyboard speaks Cmd and Opt, and the Mac’s audio comes with you.
+A native iOS app — not a browser tab, not an Electron wrapper.
+The screen becomes a trackpad, the iOS keyboard speaks Cmd and Opt, and the Mac's audio comes with you.
 No iCloud, no Apple ID, no signup wall.

-Honesty first: a 6-inch window onto a 27-inch desktop is not where you do all-day work — that is what the iPad client or another Mac is for.
-What the iPhone is, is the remote control that is always in your pocket.
-Remio’s pinch-zoom, pan, and true-trackpad input make minutes-long sessions genuinely comfortable — and minutes are all most of these jobs need.
+A six-inch window onto a 27-inch desktop is not where you do all-day work — that is what the iPad client or another Mac is for.
+What the iPhone is, is the remote control in your pocket: kick off the overnight render in the elevator, grab a file off the desktop and send it on, restart a stuck app in forty seconds, approve the installer dialog that's holding everything up.

 Input that doesn't fight you.